Unsupervised multi-modal Styled Content Generation: Introduction

 Content generation has been a major bottleneck since the dawn of computer graphics.
 Recently, the emergence of generative models based on deep neural networks, finally carries a promise for being able to automatically generate massive amounts of diverse content.
 Although the visual quality of deep generative models could not initially rise up to the high visual fidelity bar of the field, it has been improving rapidly.
 Some of the most promising approaches, in terms of visual fidelity are Generative Adversarial Networks (GANs) \cite{goodfellow2014generative}, which learn to generate samples whose distribution closely resembles that of the training data.

 While GANs are able to generate a large amount of varied data, provided a sufficiently large training set, they are not explicitly designed for scenarios where the distribution of training data exhibits a multi-modal behavior.
 Consider, for example, a dataset consisting of several different species of animals, or several different kinds of cars.
-In such cases, reshaping a simple distribution over the latent space into a complex multi-modal one is challenging, reducing the quality of the synthesized result.
+In such cases, reshaping a simple distribution over the latent space into a complex multi-modal one is challenging, and the learned distribution might fail to approximate that of the training data.
 A number of works note and attempt to address this issue, as briefly reviewed in Section~\ref{sec:background}.

 Furthermore, the control that GANs typically provide over the generated data is limited, especially in the unsupervised learning scenario, i.e., when the data comes without any additional annotations.
 A degree of control may be achieved by adding conditioning \cite{mirza2014conditional}.
 However, this requires supervision, which is not always feasible.